avall/AWS-SAA-C03/assets/md/004-VPC-introduction.md

 ## Route tables
 - A Route Table is a set of rules, called routes, that are used to determine where network traffic is directed.
 Every subnet in a VPC must be associated with a route table which controls the traffic routing for that subnet.
 Each route in a table specifies a destination and a target, such as a specific gateway or instance.
+Use route tables to determine where network traffic, from your subnet or gateway, is directed.
+- The routes, in a route table, define how traffic is directed.
+For example, a default route (0.0.0.0/0) might point to an Internet Gateway for internet-bound traffic.
 - Multiple ([Subnets](#Subnet)) can be associated and controlled with a single route table that is assigned to multiple ([Subnets](#Subnet)).
 - Each VPC has a default route table called **_the main route table_**.
 The **_main route table_** cannot be deleted but it can be ignored and it will remain unassigned if we do not associate it with any subnets within the VPC.
 The **_main route table_** can be modified.
-- The routes, in a route table, define how traffic is directed.
-For example, a default route (0.0.0.0/0) might point to an Internet Gateway for internet-bound traffic.
+- The main route table also defines the routing for all subnets that are not explicitly associated with any other custom route table

 ## Considerations
 - The private subnets are accessible from: